4kp3ntest/Kioku/HACK.md

+TODOs
-TODO - detailed writedown of the first three Boxes: brainpan, fristileaks & HackInOS
+    - detailed writedown of the first three Boxes: brainpan, fristileaks & HackInOS
+    - Hacking the Art of Exploitation: add booksrc and prepare it as C reference

+FIXMEs
-FIXME - can not use Cutter as root -> created user kali can not connect to X display
+    - can not use Cutter as root -> created user kali can not connect to X display

-# TODO
 nmap -PN -sA -vv -n -p1-1000 -T4 -oNmapACKScan.txt 117.X.X.X

-# HwPrInZc bssid 00:12:43:15:18:90
-iface="$(ifconfig | grep 00:c0:ca:5a:4d:0* | cut -d' ' -f1)"

 # [NOT TESTED]
 airmon-ng start $iface